adelhassan6644/step-out/ios/Pods/Reachability/README.md

 ### `NSNotification` Example

 This sample will use `NSNotification`s to notify when the interface has changed.
-They will be destepOutred on the **MAIN THREAD**, so you *can* do UI updates from within the function.
+They will be delivered on the **MAIN THREAD**, so you *can* do UI updates from within the function.

 In addition, it asks the `Reachability` object to consider the WWAN (3G/EDGE/CDMA) as a non-reachable connection (you might use this if you are writing a video streaming app, for example, to save the user's data plan).